You can synchronize Zendesk tickets with any of the supported issue tracking platforms.

-You can install Exalate for Zendesk app directly from your Zendesk account.
+You can install Exalate for the Zendesk app directly from your Zendesk account.
 The app is hosted on our server.

 Install the Exalate app and configure the proxy user.
-The proxy user must be a dedicated zendesk agent.
+The proxy user must be a dedicated Zendesk agent.

 The proxy user must generate the Access Token in the Zendesk Admin under Channels - API tab.
 It will be used during the installation process.